 Expected Volatility.
 The Company considers its historical volatility and implied volatility when determining the expected volatility.

 Risk-Free Interest Rate.
-The Company determines its risk-free interest rate assumption based on the U.S. Treasury yield for obligations with contractual terms similar to the expected term of the stock option or purchase right being valued.
+The risk-free interest rate is based on the implied yield currently available on U.S. Treasury zero-coupon issues with a remaining term approximating the expected term of the option.